Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 - Naming conventions - type names carefully.

 ## Exercise 1: Create New Table

-In this exercise, you will create new custom table for Visits.
+In this exercise, you will create a new custom table for Visits.

 ### Task 1: Create Visit Table and Columns